You are here

 Information for Graduate Students

-Course schedules can be found on the Registrar's Office web page.
 Graduate courses must be scheduled with the approval of your advisor.
 (The Dean of Graduate Studies serves as the advisor for non-degree students).
-You can schedule courses by emailing your advisor or by filling out the course registration form found on the Graduate Studies web page and obtaining your advisor's signature.
-Once you obtain this signature, your program advisor or departmental secretary can schedule you or you can forward the form to the Graduate Office.
+You can schedule courses by emailing your advisor.

 Drop/Add/Withdraw from Courses

 It is assumed that if you enroll for a graduate course, you are planning to attend that course.
-If it is your intention to drop/add/withdraw from a course, you must fill out the appropriate form (available in our office, the Registrar's Office, or on the Graduate Studies and Registrar's Office web page).
+If it is your intention to drop/add/withdraw from a course, you must fill out the appropriate form (available in our office, the Office of the Registrar, or on the Graduate Studies and Office of the Registrar websites).
 The form must have your advisor's signature.
 (Remember that the Dean of Graduate Studies serves as the advisor for Non-Degree students.)